simonamdev/cake/README.md

 # cake

-An efficient way to download and store Machine Learning models.
+An experimental, more efficient way to download and store Machine Learning models.

 # Proposal